 Piers VellacottManaging DirectorPiers left 4 years of law school and decided to become a television producer!
 He joined RAW in September 2008 having previously worked as a Producer and Line Producer on over 50 hours of television programming across a range of genres.
 He is as conversant in US production and business affairs as he is in Europe, and has been across over 500 hrs of programming whilst at Raw.

 Sam MaynardExecutive Vice President: US Factual ProgrammingSam has been with the company since 2006 and has been responsible for setting up and overseeing Raw’s most successful series’, such as ‘Locked Up Abroad’ and ‘Gold Rush’.
-Sam has also initiated and run other repeat series’ such as ‘Jungle Gold’ and ‘Homestead Rescue’ for Discovery.
-Recent productions include the premium feature documentary specials ‘Presidents at War’ for History Channel and ‘Dave Turin’s Lost Mines’ for Discovery.
+Sam has also initiated and produced long run repeat series’ such as ‘Homestead Rescue’ and ‘Parker’s Trail’ for Discovery.
+Recent productions include the premium feature documentary specials ‘Presidents at War’ for History Channel, ‘Dave Turin’s Lost Mines’ and a new biopic documentary series for Discovery.

 Adam HawkinsUS Creative DirectorAdam has led development at Raw since 2012.
 During that time he has created, developed, and won series commissions from numerous broadcasters including History, Discovery, ID, TLC, Nat Geo, CNN and Syfy.
 These include CNN’s Race For The White House, Discovery’s Harley and the Davidsons, Taking Fire and Homestead Rescue, National Geographic’s No Man Left Behind, Investigation Discovery’s Women In Prison and TLC’s Two In A Million

-Liesel EvansCreative Director, UK FactualLiesel Evans joined Raw in July 2017 as Creative Director of UK Factual; overseeing the development and production of series and singles for all the major UK broadcasters.
-Recent credits include ‘Chris Packham: Asperger’s and Me’ (BBC Two), ‘Drowning in Plastic’ (BBC), ‘Bats, Balls and Bradford Girls (BBC Three), Ikea’s 3-part series ‘Flatpack Empire’ (BBC Two), ‘Conviction: Murder in Suburbia’ (BBC Two), Series 4 of ‘Heathrow: Britain’s Busiest Airport’ (ITV) and 2-part series ‘Searching for Mum’ (BBC Two).
+Liesel EvansCreative Director, UK FactualLiesel Evans joined Raw in July 2017 as Creative Director of UK Factual; overseeing the development and production of series and singles for all the major UK broadcasters and SVODs.
+Recent credits include critically acclaimed ‘Drowning in Plastic’ (BBC One), ‘Meat: A Threat to Our Planet?’
+(BBC One), ‘Inside the Bank of England (BBC Two)’, ‘Chris Packham: Asperger’s and Me’ (BBC Two), Ikea’s 3-part series ‘Flatpack Empire’ (BBC Two), ‘Conviction: Murder in Suburbia’ (BBC Two) and Series 6 of ‘Heathrow: Britain’s Busiest Airport’ (ITV).

 Louise NormanHead of US Documentaries and SVP Special ProjectsLouise joined Raw in 2011, having left the BBC where she ran the multi award winning foreign affairs strand ‘This World’ managing programmes filmed undercover in China & from Hezbollah territory in Lebanon.
 Most recently she co-exec’d Race for the White House with Kevin Spacey - CNN’s highest ever rating original series and is currently overseeing Raw’s next big CNN series ‘The Kennedy’s’.
 Previous productions include the BAFTA winning Liquid Bomb Plot for NGC/C4.